Here is something you never know before, early Christian creeds prove Jesus’ death, resurrection, and post-resurrection appearances!

 Early Christian creeds came from eyewitnesses only a few years after the resurrection.
 New Testament books contain these creeds proving Jesus was the center of the apostles’ message (1 Cor.
 15:1-4).

 Other creeds confirm that the disciples saw the risen Jesus on several occasions (Acts 2:32; 5:32; 10:41).
 And they report the resurrection from a very early date (Acts 10:40–41; 13:31; 1 Cor.
 15:4-8)

 The various early Christian creeds are compelling evidence for Christ’s resurrection.
 The creeds predate the New Testament books.
 They originated soon after Jesus’s resurrection.

 No one can argue against the apostles experiencing the resurrected Jesus.
 And if it is irrefutable that Jesus did rise from the dead, he must be God.

 8. Early Christian Creeds Leave One Last Question

 That leaves an essential question for modern-day Christians: Does this evidence of the resurrection inspire you as it did first-century Christians?
 When you hear that Jesus rose from the dead, do you want to share the good news about Jesus with others?

-We need to continue to share our common belief in the risen Jesus to one another so that we can remember him, praise him, and be stirred to share him with others.
+We must continue to share our common belief in the risen Jesus so we can remember him, praise him, and be stirred to share him with others.